prisma/prisma-examples/pulse/inngest-router/README.md

 1. `npm run build`
 1. `npm run start`

+> [!TIP]
-**Hint:** you can trigger changes in your database by running `npx prisma studio` and modifying some data or adding a new row.
+> you can trigger changes in your database by running `npx prisma studio` and modifying some data or adding a new row.

 ### Commit your changes